odtu/PowerLabKiCadLibraries/README.md

 #### Step 1:

-Download the repository with [here](https://github.com/odtu/PowerLabKiCadLibraries/archive/refs/heads/main.zip) and unzipped.
+Download the repository with [here](https://github.com/odtu/PowerLabKiCadLibraries/archive/refs/heads/main.zip) and unzip it.

 #### Step 2: